Websockets Guide

 }

-// Remove connection from pool
+// Remove connection

 {

-let mut connections = self.connections.lock().await;
+let mut connections = room.connections.lock().await;

 connections.remove(&id);